How to Start a Blog

 We’ve known Emma for some years, through social media.
 We love her writing style, her professionalism & the fact that she’s happy to collaborate with us in an ‘old school’ way (previously we’ve gifted products in exchange for unbiased reviews on her blog).

-This feature is a kind of ‘swap’.
-After Emma interviewed us for her ‘Meet the Maker’ blog series, we thought it would be fun to reciprocate & find out what it’s like on the ‘other side’.
+After Emma interviewed us for her ‘Meet the Maker’ blog series (see link at the bottom of the page), we thought it would be fun to reciprocate.

 Lucy: Hi Emma, thank you for joining us today.
 Could you tell us a bit about you & your background?